 Four years ago, I moved from Minnesota to Indiana where it took me quite a while to get back into the horse world.
 Oddly, there are fewer options for riding here than in Minnesota.
 I started taking weekly lessons at an eventing barn where a very talented young trainer essentially rebuilt me from scratch.
 I wish I had video of where I was then to compare to where I am now.
 It is still a struggle to find horses around my area.
 I travel a lot with my job and don’t think it is feasible for me to own a horse at this time.
 Someday I’ll get there.
-Until then, I am full leasing a 19 y/o BWP and continuing with weekly lessons at my trainer’s barn on boarder horses.
+Until then, I am full leasing a 19 y/o Belgian Warmblood and taking weekly dressage lessons.
 I write this blog to document my riding progression and occasionally as a thought repository.

 The online horseblogging community is simply incredible.
 I learn so much from all of you- it is an honor just to participate.